Techiesplash/ParentalControls/readme.md

 <h2>Usage</h2>
 Use with the CLI using parentalctl, use with the GUI using parentalgui.
 The service name is "parentald.service".
+<br /><br />

-parentalctl disable/enable - Toggle whether the daemon should start activated parentalctl start/stop - Toggle whether or not the daemon will currently enforce parentalctl show - Display the list of programs to kill parentalctl add [program]... - Add program(s) to the list (path or name) parentalctl remove [program]... - Remove the following program(s) from the list
+parentalctl disable/enable - Toggle whether the daemon should start activated<br />
+parentalctl start/stop - Toggle whether or not the daemon will currently enforce<br />
+parentalctl show - Display the list of programs to kill<br />
+parentalctl add [program]... - Add program(s) to the list (path or name)<br />
+parentalctl remove [program]... - Remove the following program(s) from the list<br />
 <br /><br />
 <h3>Anyone is free to use, copy, modify, merge, publish, distribute, sublicense, or and/or sell copies of the software.</h3>